Undergraduate Commencement: December 16, 2023

 Graduates are to remain in their seats for the entire program.

-Following the benediction, the platform party, dignitaries, and faculty will leave the field house in the recessional.
+Following the benediction, the platform party, dignitaries, and faculty will leave the arena in the recessional.
 After they have cleared the aisle, the class marshals will release you without a recessional.
 This ends the ceremony.

 Should you have any questions concerning participation in the ceremony, please email firstname.lastname@example.org.